Mikescops/expressjs-starter-kit/README.md

 ## Installation

-You must have **nodejs and mongodb** installed on your system, verify with :
+You must have **NodeJS and MongoDB** installed on your system, verify with :

 `node --version && mongo --version`

+Alternatively, you can run MongoDB via a Docker image (much easier!), just run :

+`docker run --name mongo-express-project -p 27017:27017 -d mongo:latest`

 Go into root folder and enter the following line in your terminal :

-`npm ci` to install node dependencies.
+`npm ci` to install node dependencies (`ci` will follow the exact packages versions declared in `package-lock.json`).

 ## Launch project

-You can build assets with

-`npm run assets:build`

-then you may start the project with
+Start the project with :

 `npm run start`

-or use Gulp automation so that any modifications to files will minify assets and reload the app :

-`npm run assets:watch`

-Your project is accessible at [localhost:3000](http://localhost:3000).

 ## About design